openvinotoolkit/open_model_zoo/models/public/hrnetv2/hrnetv2.md

 HRNetV2-W48 is semantic-segmentation model based on architecture described in paper [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514).
 This is PyTorch implementation based on retaining high resolution representations throughout the model and pretrained on ADE20k dataset.
-The model input is a blob that consists of a single image of "1x3x320x320" in RGB order.
 For details about implementation of model, check out the [Semantic Segmentation on MIT ADE20K dataset in PyTorch](https://github.com/CSAILVision/semantic-segmentation-pytorch).

 ## Example